-The microgrants are funded by Team London at the Greater London Authority (GLA) and have partnered with us at London Youth to award 48 grants between May 2019-May 2020.
+The Microgrants programme is funded by Thrive LDN and Team London at the Greater London Authority (GLA) and is delivered by London Youth.

 How does it work?

 We encourage young people to be at the forefront of the project.
-This means, they should take a lead on the application process, running and budgeting for the project, and evaluating and reporting back.
+This means they take a lead on the application process, delivery, evaluating and reporting back.

-- Flexible application: different ways to apply including a form or via a phone call are on offer
+- Flexible application: different ways to apply including a form, a Zoom call, or a phone call are on offer

-- Initial training: training for young people and youth workers on how to apply for the London Youth Microgrant, as well as how to run a successful social action project.
+- Training for successful applicants: online training for young people and youth workers on how to run a successful social action project.
 Resources are also made available throughout the project

 - Check ins: available regularly with a member of London Youth staff to support with any questions or issues

-- Ongoing links: to other opportunities within our organisation and beyond once the project is completed
+- Ongoing links: to other opportunities within our organisation and beyond once the project is complete

-I’m a London Youth member, how can I get involved?
+I’m a London Youth member, how can I apply?